snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

 ---
 layout: post
 title: "Accessing snowplow data in real time on AWS"
-description: "Find out how to use AWS Lambda to retrieve events from Snowplow in real time"
+description: "Find out how to take actions in real time based on behavioural event data using AWS Lambda"
 author: Trent Kalisch-Smith
 category: How to guides
 permalink: /blog/2020/09/17/2020/accessing-snowplow-data-in-real-time-aws/
 discourse: false
 ---
 Taking action on event data in real time is a popular feature of Snowplow.
 We have customers using this to power use cases including:
-*   __Retail:__ If someone fills up their shopping cart and then leaves, they can receive a notification with an enticement to come back and check out.
+*   __Retail:__ Fuel dynamic pricing, product and content recommendations to improve sales and revenue.
-*   __Customer support:__ Providing support staff with informaiton on where a user is stuck at the same time as they call the support line.
+*   __Customer support:__ Providing support staff with informaiton on where a user is stuck and what help articles they have recently viewed at the time they call the support line.
 *   __Machine Learning:__ Feeding algorithms with data in real time for decision making
+*   __Security:__ Fraud detection and anomaly detection

+First a quick recap of what is Snowplow.
+Snowplow provides a fully managed data pipeline in your own cloud account.
+It collects user's behavioural data from your products into a unified stream and passes iit into your data warehouse.

 Once you have snowplow set up, it only takes a couple steps to start reading data from the real time stream.
 This guide will show you how to quickly achieve this in AWS using a Python Lambda function.

 # Tutorial
 This is a really simple tutorial of reading from the real time stream.
-What we're going to do is set up a lambda function to trigger when data is received by the enriched Kinesis event-stream, transform the data into JSON with the Snowplow SDK and log the output to CloudWatch.
-Data that is received from the event-stream has passed through the validation and enrichment steps in this diagram.
+What we're going to do is set up a lambda function to trigger when data is written to the good enriched Kinesis events stream, transform the data into JSON with the Snowplow SDK and log the output to CloudWatch.
+Data that is written to the event stream has passed through the validation and enrichment steps in this diagram.
 ![Screenshot](img/snowplow-pipeline-diagram-v2.png)

-## Prerequisites
+## 1. Prerequisites
 If you haven't got a snowplow pipeline set up in AWS using Kinesis streams this next part is not going to make much sense.
 If you're unsure [check out here to get started on open source](https://docs.snowplowanalytics.com/docs/setup-snowplow-on-aws/) or [here to contact us about our managed solution](http://snowplowanalytics.com/get-started/)

-## Set up IAM in AWS
+## 2. Set up IAM in AWS
 For this tutorial your lambda function needs a role with permission to do the following:
 ```
 "kinesis:GetRecords",